opendr-eu/opendr/src/opendr/perception/object_detection_2d/nanodet/algorithm/config/config_file_detail.md

 In `data` you need to set your train and validate dataset.

 `input_size`: [width, height]

-`keep_ratio`: whether to maintain the original image ratio when resizing to input size `multi_scale`: scaling range for multi-scale training.
+`keep_ratio`: whether to maintain the original image ratio when resizing to input size.

+`cache_images`: whether to cache images or not during training. "disk" option will cashe images as numpy files in disk, "ram" option will cashe dataset into ram.

+`multi_scale`: scaling range for multi-scale training.
 Set to None to turn off.

-`pipeline`: data preprocessing and augmentation pipeline
+`pipeline`: data preprocessing and augmentation pipeline.

 ## Device